budcalabrese/Moon/_posts/2015-09-11-vSphere 6 Platform Services Controller move from embedded to external.md

 Now on to the reconfiguring the appliance

 Run the command:
 `cmsso-util reconfigure –repoint-psc <FQDN-of-External-PSC> –username <SSO-DomainAdmin> –domain-name <SSO-Domain> –passwd <SSO-DomainAdmin-Password>`

-In my case the command is:
+Example in my case:
 `cmsso-util reconfigure --repoint-psc "HL-PSC.homelab.local" --username "administrator" --domain-name "vsphere.local" --passwd "Passwors123"`
 ![Alt text](/assets/img/PSCreconfigure1.jpg "PSC Reconfigure")

 If you typed the command right the it will go through the process of re-configuring, it took about 5 minutes for me.